tomysshadow/OldCPUSimulator/README.txt

 	The software that will be created as the synced process.
 	This argument is required.

 	It must be given last, after all the options.
-It may include command line arguments, which will be passed to the software specified.
+	Command line arguments may also be specified, which will be passed to the software.